khaaliid/mgInventory/README.md

-Spring Boot inventory management service
+This is a test application using Spring Boot for a simple inventory management service